pkp/pkp-docs/dev/documentation/en/architecture-plugins.md

 ## Hooks

 Generic plugins use Hooks to modify the application behavior.
 Care should be taken to ensure that hooks are available at key parts of the [Request Lifecycle](./architecture-request) to ensure that the application can be modified safely by third-party plugins.

----

-The next section moves on to the application frontend.
-Learn how to [deliver HTML to the browser and build interactive interfaces](./architecture-frontend).